We Care About Your Privacy

 In many countries there is an emphasis on learning two languages (The Linguist, 2017).
 In Scotland in 2011 the government pledged to follow the European model of 1+2 languages.
 Every child would learn two languages in addition to their mother tongue, to celebrate linguistic and cultural diversity and thus facilitate the inclusion of other languages within the school.

 A bilingual school offers systems of learning in two languages.
 In some schools – for example, in the French bilingual school in Prague – students are taught in English for certain parts of the day and in French for other parts (often in a 50:50 ratio).
 The importance of both languages is apparent to all the students, which in turn promotes a favourable attitude and increased motivation.
-Furthermore, as at least half the day is taught in the child’s mother tongue, the children feel more secure, operating within a familiar cultural space.
+Furthermore, as at least half the day is taught in the child’s mother tongue, the language learners feel more secure, operating within a familiar cultural space.

 Click here to read an article about working with a bilingual support partner.